John Clem

 John Lincoln Clem (nicknamed Johnny Shiloh; August 13, 1851 – May 13, 1937) was an American general officer who served as a drummer boy in the Union Army during the American Civil War.
-He gained fame for his bravery on the battlefield, becoming the youngest noncommissioned officer in the history of the United States Army.
+He gained fame for his bravery on the battlefield, becoming the youngest noncommissioned officer in the history of the United States Army at the age of 12.

-He retired from the Army in 1915, having attained the rank of brigadier general in the Quartermaster Corps; he was at that time the last veteran of the American Civil War still on duty in the United States Armed Forces, although others similarly aged and experienced such as Peter Conover Hains and Albert A. Michelson rejoined the military after World War I started.
+He retired from the Army in 1915, having attained the rank of brigadier general in the Quartermaster Corps; he was at that time the last veteran of the American Civil War still on duty in the United States Armed Forces, although others similarly aged and experienced soldiers such as Peter Conover Hains and Albert A. Michelson rejoined the military after American entry into World War I in 1917.

-By special act of Congress on August 29, 1916, he was promoted to major general one year after his retirement.
+By special act of Congress on August 29, 1916, he was promoted to major general on the retired list.

 Career

 American Civil War

-Born with the surname "Klem" in Newark, Ohio on August 13, 1851, the son of Roman and Magdalene Klem.
+He was born with the surname Klem in Newark, Ohio, on August 13, 1851, the son of Roman and Magdalene Klem.
 He is said to have run away from home at age 9 in May 1861, after the death of his mother in a train accident, to become a Union Army drummer boy.
 First he attempted to enlist in the 3rd Ohio Infantry but was rejected because of his age and small size.
 He then tried to join the 22nd Michigan, which also refused him.
 He tagged along anyway and the 22nd eventually adopted him as mascot and drummer boy.
 Officers chipped in to pay him the regular soldier's wage of $13 a month and allowed him to officially enlist two years later.

 A popular legend suggests that Clem served as a drummer boy with the 22nd Michigan at the Battle of Shiloh.
 The legend suggests that he came very near to losing his life when a fragment from a shrapnel shell crashed through his drum, knocking him unconscious and that subsequently his comrades who found and rescued him from the battlefield nicknamed Clem "Johnny Shiloh."
 The weight of historical evidence however suggests that Clem could not have taken part in the battle of Shiloh; the 22nd Michigan appears to be the first unit in which Clem served in any capacity, but the regiment had not yet been constituted at the time of the battle, mustering into service in August 1862, four months after the battle.
 The Johnny Shiloh legend appears instead to stem from a popular Civil War song, "The Drummer Boy of Shiloh" by William S. Hays.